Taltali Upazila

 Taltali (তালতলী) is an upazila of Barguna District in the division of Barisal, Bangladesh.

 History

 Taltali Upazila was established on 25 April 2012.
 It was previously part of Amtali Upazila.

 Geography

-Amtali is at 22.0876°N 90.1770°E. It covers an area of 258.94 km2 with the population of 88,004 people.
-It's literacy rate is 89%.
+Taltali is at 22.0876°N 90.1770°E. It covers an area of 258.94 km2 with a population of 88,004 people.
 It is by the Bay of Bengal.
-The Burishwar river and Barguna Sadar Upazila are on the west of it.
-Andharmanik river and Kalapara Upazila of Patuakhali are in the east.
+Burishwar river and Barguna Sadar Upazila are on the west of it, while Andharmanik river and Kalapara Upazila of Patuakhali are in the east.